H4HWV2011/msjarvis-public-docs/thesis/05-chromadb-semantic-memory.md

 The spatial collection mirrors the GBIM attributes corpus.
 Spatial coordinates and bounding boxes enable hybrid queries that combine semantic similarity with spatial filtering.
 Keys and metadata allow retrieval results to be rejoined to GBIM entities and geometries for display in geospatial tools and for inclusion in GIS RAG responses.

 **Local resource registry integration.**
 Resource‑related collections index unstructured PDFs and guides while tagging entries with `local_resource_id` or other keys.
 Once a snippet is retrieved, Ms. Jarvis resolves it to a row in the `local_resources` table, which encodes `resource_type`, county, ZIP coverage, contact details, and verification fields.
-This ensures that recommendations are backed by explicit, up‑to‑date program records rather than free‑floating text alone.
+This ensures that recommendations are backed by explicit, up‑to‑date programme records rather than free‑floating text alone.

 **Benefits and GIS RAG integration.**
 The `gis_wv_benefits` collection indexes semantic descriptions of benefits facilities and is queried by GIS RAG services for prompts like “benefits near Oak Hill” or “Raleigh County assistance offices.”
 Metadata such as county and GBIM entity identifiers enable joins back to GBIM and relationships to other worldview entities.
 Combined with text RAG over other collections, this yields blended semantic and spatial context for the ensemble.

 **RAG context building.**
-For spatial or resource questions, the RAG pipeline queries both spatial and resource collections to retrieve relevant entities, PDFs, and program descriptions.
+For spatial or resource questions, the RAG pipeline queries both spatial and resource collections to retrieve relevant entities, PDFs, and programme descriptions.
 Retrieved texts, metadata, spatial identifiers, and registry keys are combined into context windows for language models, with filtering by collection, geography, topic, resource type, and verification status.
 Logs record which collections and IDs were used per query.

 **Belief graph and registry traversal.**
-Once ChromaDB returns entity IDs and resource keys, the system performs SQL queries against GBIM belief and edge tables and against `local_resources` to retrieve the full epistemic and practical context: data sources (how), policy justifications (why), beneficiary communities (for whom), authorizing frameworks (authority), and concrete program details and verification history.
+Once ChromaDB returns entity IDs and resource keys, the system performs SQL queries against GBIM belief and edge tables and against `local_resources` to retrieve the full epistemic and practical context: data sources (how), policy justifications (why), beneficiary communities (for whom), authorising frameworks (authority), and concrete programme details and verification history.

-End‑to‑end, the pipeline behaves as a structured walk through curated, domain‑specific memory organized around GBIM, the GeoDB spatial body, resource registries, and Quantarithmia’s research concepts, mediated by ChromaDB and observed through RAG and ensemble logs.
+End‑to‑end, the pipeline behaves as a structured walk through curated, domain‑specific memory organised around GBIM, the GeoDB spatial body, resource registries, and Quantarithmia’s research concepts, mediated by ChromaDB and observed through RAG and ensemble logs.

 ---